wjakob/nanobind/docs/typing.rst

    )

 A pattern file contains sequence of patterns.
-Each pattern consists of a query and an (arbitrarily) indented replacement block to be applied when the query matches.
+Each pattern consists of a query and an indented replacement block to be applied when the query matches.

 .. code-block:: text